peter88213/novelyst/docs/de/help/tree_context_menu.md

 Joins two scenes, if within the same chapter, of the same type, and with the same viewpoint.

 - Neu title = title of the prevoius scene & title of the selected scene
-- The scene contents are concatenated, separated von a paragraph separator.
+- The scene contents are concatenated, separated by a paragraph separator.
-- Beschreibungs are concatenated, separated von a paragraph separator.
+- Beschreibungs are concatenated, separated by a paragraph separator.
-- Ziele are concatenated, separated von a paragraph separator.
+- Ziele are concatenated, separated by a paragraph separator.
-- Konflikts are concatenated, separated von a paragraph separator.
+- Konflikts are concatenated, separated by a paragraph separator.
-- Ausgangs are concatenated, separated von a paragraph separator.
+- Ausgangs are concatenated, separated by a paragraph separator.
-- Notizen are concatenated, separated von a paragraph separator.
+- Notizen are concatenated, separated by a paragraph separator.
 - Figurenlistes are merged.
 - Schauplatzlistes are merged.
 - Gegenstandslistes are merged.